 Southwest Michigan Oval Beach old pier pilings and rocks reveal low water levels in 2012

-During the month of December, the ground is usually covered with layers of snow here in Southwest Michigan (USA) and the big lake looks like a frozen tundra.
-Fossil exploring is usually put on hold till Spring, but 2012, so far, has shown to be a mild winter.
+During the month of December, the ground is usually covered with layers of snow here in Southwestern Michigan (USA) and the big lake looks like a frozen tundra.
+Fossil exploring is usually put on hold until Spring, but 2012, so far, has shown to be a mild winter.
 As a result, the sand along the shores of Lake Michigan is more exposed to strong winds which has actually assisted fossil finding.
 The moving sands reveal hidden treasures one must partake while it lasts.

-Below, are two recent discoveries of extinct corals found on Oval Beach in Michigan’s southwestern tourist town of Saugatuck.
+Below, are two recent discoveries of extinct corals found on Oval Beach located in Michigan’s southwestern tourist town of Saugatuck.
 Although closely related and most common during the Silurian and Devonian time periods, the two corals derive from different orders by virtue of their skeletal growth patterns (tabulate and rugose) respectfully.
 Colonial building favosites are the most common form belonging to the tabulate group while the individual horn corals are probably the most well known among the rugose group.
 But don’t be fooled, the rugose order also included some colonial varieties.

 Follow below as I define some of the characteristics of each order and try to guess for yourself which orders these two fossils fall under.
 Answer at the end.